kushagra2103/OpenAI-LLM-call/README.md

 As per the python file, we did three LLM calls.
 Some details: Used gpt-4o-mini model from OpenAI.
+Most important part is to set up your python environment where you will use the keys to generate the reponses.

 ## Call 1: Pick a business area in finance that has the potential for agentic AI solution
 ## Response